|

 14 - The evolutionary process of the tools I use to sharpen my knives

-While I was quite pleased with having progressed to using Waterstones quite effectively and efficiently, the more knives I have to sharpen, the more of a chore it has become.
+While I was quite pleased with having progressed to using whetstones quite effectively and efficiently, the more knives I have to sharpen, the more of a chore it has become.
 A frozen right shoulder and lumbar and cervical spondylosis don't help either!
-I'm a patient man, but I won't hack spending all day, on and off, to sharpen a blade by hand.
-A hobby is supposed to be enjoyable not painful!
+I'm a patient man, but I won't manage spending all day, on and off, sharpening by hand.
+A hobby is supposed to be enjoyable, not an exercise on inflicting pain on oneself!

 The obvious thing for me to do was to seek out a suitable sharpening system.
 I did quite a lot of research before I committed myself to buying my first 'sharpening gadget'.
 This was the Knife Wizard Electric Knife Sharpener (KE280).
 In principle it was a damn good knife sharpener, but not for knives thicker than about 2.5mm.
 The slot that takes the blade was too narrow for just about all of my knives.
 As I bought this conditionally I got a refund, so nothing was lost - although I was disappointed.

 My next Gadget was the V-Sharp Knife Sharpener as shown in the middle of the picture.
-Not quite what I needed, but it was OK for some knives and/or to set a specific secondary bevel and, my leather working knives.
-I kept this one as it wasn't expensive and it does come in handy every so often.
+There are similar sharpeners under different names.
+Not quite what I needed, but it was OK for some knives as long as one doesn't mind seeing their knives shrinking with each sharpening .
+I kept this one as it wasn't expensive and it does come in handy every so often for knives I'm not too fussy about.

 My thoughts turned to the Lansky and Gatco systems, as well as the EdgePro.
 It was the EdgePro I wanted really, but I was trying to save money and hoped that the Lansky De Lux system would do me.
-It certainly didn't and no sooner had I tried it I put it back in the box and sold it on 'as new'!
+It certainly didn't and no sooner had I tried it I put it back in the box and sold it on eBay!
 The Gatco seemed a better proposition, more substantial, but still not quite right for my needs.
-The picture on the left below shows the Lansky clamp on the left and the more substantial Gatco clamp on the right.

 My Apex 3 came with full instructions and a DVD, which I watched straight away.
 The build of the system is really superb; it looks and feels right.
 I put mine together in a few minutes and had a go.
 WOW!!!
 To say I'm chuffed to bits is an understatement - at last my search is over.
 I'm so impressed that I've decided to get the Pro version for myself and a number of other Apex 3 kits because I'm sure some of my knife enthusiasts pals will want one.
 I know it's not the cheapest knife sharpening system there is, but it's certainly worth every penny as in this instance, you definitely get what you pay for.
 As Darryl Young said, "This will be the last sharpening system you will ever have to purchase..."
 I'll just have to agree!

 Throughout this website I've never been hesitant to state my preferences, whether it's with regard to knife steels, handle materials and now knife sharpeners.
+That's not to say that I'm always right, but rather right for me.
 I can't help being enthusiastic and wanting to share my experience about something I know to be good.
 I found the EdgePro the best system for my needs.
 Having said that, what suits my needs might well not suit everyone else's needs.
-Many are happy with a simple Carburandum, Ceramic, Waterstone or Diamond stones.
+Many are happy with a simple Carborundum, Ceramic, Whetstone or Diamond stones.
 A lot of folk, it seems, are tending to opt for a graded system packaged for convenience and ease of use.
-Putting my preferences aside, if you asked me what really is the best sharpening system you can get, I 'll have to say - the one that will suits your circumstances and does the job to your staisfaction.
-So for me, it's the EdgePro for a relatively easily achieved scary sharp edge...
+Putting my preferences aside, if you asked me what really is the best sharpening system you can get, I'll have to say - the one that will suits your circumstances best and does the job to your satisfaction.
+So for me, it's the EdgePro for a relatively easily achieved scary sharp edge..
+But I must state very clearly that the EdgePro system is best for use on a secondary bevel.
+I haven't found the EdgePro to be suitable for sharpening a Scandi grind, at least not my sizeable ones.
+It might on a slim Mora type knife with its smallish Scandi grind, but check it out for yourself would be best.

 Frenchy 02/03/2008